 Restore in hemato-oncology:

-MaaT Pharma’s therapies for the treatment of acute Graft-vs-host-Disease and the prevention of side-effects of HSCT (hematopoietic stem cell transplantation) aim to restore healthy microbiome functions to correct the impact of stressors such as antibiotics, chemotherapies.
+MaaT Pharma’s therapies for the treatment of acute Graft-vs-host-Disease and to improve survival in patients receiving hematopoietic stem cell transplantation.
+This aims to restore healthy microbiome functions to correct the impact of stressors such as antibiotics, chemotherapies.

 Pioneering a full-ecosystem approach